The team and its role within CYSTINET-Africa

 of the Center for Global Health at TUM.
 Moreover, she holds a professorship in Global Health at the University of Oslo

 and at the same time is the Director of the Centre for Global Health at the Faculty of Medicine, University of Oslo.
-She is the PI of the human health part in the
+In the CYSTINET-

 Africa network she is the overall network co-director, principle investigator of Germany I and head of the